 There are a couple of different ways you can create the instructions for your new salesperson.

 1. Sit down and write out the process.
-Then work through the process with your new hire and modify it as you go through it.
+Then, work through the process with your new hire and modify it as you go.

 2. Have them shadow you and take notes on everything you do.
-Be sure that they are writing up the process and giving it to you to review.
+Be sure that they write up the process and give it to you to review.

 3. Record yourself talking through the process and have someone else type it up.
-Then work with your new hire to edit the process as you are working through it.
+Then, work with your new hire to edit the process as you go.

 Step 2: Research and Report